watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 If you want to add this starter kit to an _existing_ assistant, you cannot use the Actions JSON file since it will overwrite your existing configuration.
 So instead, follow the following process:

-- Download the OpenAPI specification in this starter kit.
+- Download the OpenAPI specification in this starter kit. `basic` directory contains basic search openapi specification, while the `advanced` directory contains the filtered search openapi specification.
 - Use the OpenAPI specification to [build a custom extension](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension#building-the-custom-extension).
 - [Add the extension to your assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-add-custom-extension) using the API key you obtained in the pre-requisites step above.
 - Create session variables to be used for storing the intermediate results.
 - Go to `Variables > Created by you` and add `query_text`, `cx`,`search_result`,`link`, `title`, `snippet`, `extension_result`,`exclude_terms`, `include_terms`,`exact_terms`,`date_restrict`.
 - Create variable `num_of_results` and set it to maximum number of results you want from the search api or set it `3` as default max number of results.
 - Follow the `basic` step below to get started with search and test it in the Preview chat.
-- Results can be filtered or scoped based on the given parameters with advanced filtered search.
+- Results can be filtered or scoped based on the given parameters with `advanced` filtered search.
 Once you are done with basic steps, follow the filtered search section for advanced setup using filter parameters in search api.
   ![Variable](./assets/variables.png)<br>